Bandung Sea of Fire

 The Bandung Sea of Fire (Bandung Lautan Api) refers to the deliberate burning of much of the southern side of the city of Bandung by retreating Indonesian Republican troops during the Indonesian National Revolution.

-Following the Indonesian declaration of independence, tensions and fighting in the city of Bandung began to emerge between the newly formed Indonesian armed forces (People's Security Agency and its successors) and Indonesian nationalist youths on one side, with remnant Japanese and British armed forces on the other.
+Following the Indonesian proclamation of independence, tensions and fighting in the city of Bandung began to emerge between the newly formed Indonesian armed forces (People's Security Agency and its successors) and Indonesian nationalist youths on one side, with remnant Japanese and British armed forces on the other.
 After initial success in Japanese attempts to gain control of the city in October, the arrival of British forces resulted in continued fighting, which initially resulted in a stalemate where Bandung was divided into the British-controlled north and Indonesian-controlled south.
-Following an ultimatum to militarily evacuate South Bandung in March 1946, Indonesian forces conducted a general evacuation of the area involving hundreds of thousands of civilians, burning down various buildings and looting warehouses to deny British, and later Dutch army, forces the use of the buildings and supplies.
+Following an ultimatum to militarily evacuate south Bandung in March 1946, Indonesian forces conducted a general evacuation of the area involving hundreds of thousands of civilians, burning down various buildings and looting warehouses to deny British, and later Dutch army, the use of the buildings and supplies.

 Prelude

 Independence of Indonesia

 On 17 August 1945, news of the proclamation reached Bandung via radio around noon, and spread throughout virtually the entire city by 19 August.
 Details about the event remained scarce for the first few days, until more information arrived.
 The sudden pronouncement left the existing social order largely intact for the first month or so, with the nationalist government establishing a local government unit (Komite Nasional Indonesia, KNI) in Bandung (i.e. the Priangan Regency) by 24 August.
 These committees were initially focused with spreading information about the independence and maintaining public order.

 Japanese occupation forces in the area had begun to disarm and disband the Japanese-trained Pembela Tanah Air (PETA) Indonesian units as soon as 18 August.
 The discharged officers and personnel were then recruited into the Badan Keamanan Rakyat (People's Security Agency, BKR), the new armed forces of the nationalist government.
 Around late August and early September, some of the nationalist youths (pemuda) began to seize arms from Japanese forces – in some cases involving murder, but largely through simple disarmament and in some cases voluntarily.
-Looting against Chinese Indonesiansand Eurasians of the city also began to occur.
+Looting against Chinese Indonesians and Eurasians of the city also began to occur.